top of page

 And now he is dead.

-But I did, to give myself credit, encourage him and I did succeed in arranging a visit to a nutritionist for advice.
-And she affirmed what I had learned, that sugar, refined flour and refined carbohydrates were best cut right down to help reduce insulin resistance & inflammation, and that the nutrition from bone broth (containing minerals and collagen for bone health), good ruminant meat, eggs, the glorious Omega-3 oil in salmon and sardines, coconut oil and MCT oil, with non-starchy vegetables, could only enhance his health, and certainly his brain function.
-More protein keeps muscles strong, and would guard against any sarcopenia, which would help avoid falls and thus fractures.
+She affirmed that the nutrition from bone broth (containing minerals and collagen for bone health), good ruminant meat, eggs, the glorious Omega-3 oil in salmon and sardines, coconut oil and MCT oil, with non-starchy vegetables, could only enhance his health, and certainly his bone strength and brain function.

-She agreed vehemently that there may have been important nutritional deficiencies caused by the over-prescription of the PPI, Omeprazole.
+Our nutritionist agreed, vehemently, that there may have been important nutritional deficiencies caused by the over-prescription of the PPI, Omeprazole.
 She agreed that we should ensure he particularly had enough Vitamin B12, via animal-based foods and supplements, to replace any that had been lost.

 Here is a Youtube video, put up as recently as 20 November 2023.
 It is a presentation by Dr Patrick Holford (www.foodforthebrain.org) and hosted by the B12 Deficiency Support Group.